Uroboros67/rak_killer/README.md

 In the "bootloader" directory there are two original files, the other modified to upload firmware after BT.
 After uploading a modified bootloader, it is possible to update the software via Bluetooth.
-You need "nrf Connect" from MTU = 23 and firmware.zip file or 'DFU' program with the number of packages set up to 10.
+You need 'DFU' program with the number of packages set up to 10.

 The right firmware Meshtastic is "wer_V2" catalogs for the original Promicro.